panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 **Simplify your life with an SSH config file**

 One can avoid typing the long command to log into the guest system through proper configuration of ssh.
-In
+This is especially useful when you have to log in and out of many servers in your daily work.

-**Note**
+**Phraseless login**

 #### 1.3.5.
 Installing Useful Softwares